 Why is my period so heavy?
 It’s a question many women have to ask.
 Almost no woman is a huge fan of menstruating.
 But sometimes a heavy flow is really too heavy.
 If you’re soaking through a pad or tampon every few hours, it could be a sign that your menstrual flow is abnormal or problematic.
+That’s even more true if you have to double up on pads, or use a pad and tampon together.
 It’s also a problem if you’re passing blood clots that are bigger than a quarter during your period.

 Why is My Period so Heavy?
 I have Fibroids